lreardon/ratemyskipper/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+So, you've cloned the repo!
+Nice work, there, skip.
+But to do start developing, you'll need to collect some dependencies.

-- Ruby version
+- Make sure your active ruby version is `Ruby 3.2.2`

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization
+- Contact me for credentials keys.
+You'll need `config/credentials/development.key` and `config/credentials/test.key`.
+Only I get `config/production.key`, sorry ;).
+- Run `bundle install` to install the requisite gems.
+- Once you have credentials keys, run `RAILS_ENV=development rake db:create` and `RAILS_ENV=test rake db:create` to create a development and test database.
+- You'll likewise need to install and set up `redis` and `sidekiq`, configured with the appropriate credentials (check the files!) for the `development` environment.

-- How to run the test suite
+- Run `rake db:migrate` to format the database.

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+- Run `rake db:seed` to populate the database with demo data. (you can rerun this command at any time, to repopulate).
+- Code.
+Code like you've never coded before, and may the winds of inspiration be ever under your wings.
+- Run the test suite with a simple `rspec`.
+Please add specs for any newly introduced features, or better yet, write them before you introduce new code.

+#### Deprecated

 ## Integrating with Google Cloud Platform for continuous deployment

 This was a real pain in the butt to figure out, but it finally works.
-Lest I forget and need to reproduce the setup, here it is.
+Even though I've taken the project off of GCP for now to save costs, I'm documenting the setup here.

 First of all, when we checkout our code with github actions, we do so to the latest ubuntu instance.
 So, we needed to run `bundle lock --add-platform x86_64-linux` to add the ability to build on linux to our project (I think this comes from Ruby, but I haven't investigated it closely).